YOU ARE HERE: zharth.net / Zharth's Music Log / Week 47 (Songs About Music)

 Week 47: Songs About Music

-Preface: This week we'll listen to a bunch of groovy self-aware songs that talk about the magic of music itself.
+Preface: This week we'll listen to a bunch of groovy, self-aware songs that talk about the magic of music itself.

-Monday (6/09/08): Frijid Pink - Music For The People [Frijid Pink, 1970 (Bonus Track)]
+Monday (6/09/08): Frijid Pink - Music For The People [released as a single, 1971]

-Tuesday (6/10/08): Electric Flag - Sweet Soul Music [The Band Kept Playing, 1974]
+Tuesday (6/10/08): The Electric Flag - Sweet Soul Music [The Band Kept Playing, 1974]

-Wednesday (6/11/08): Jimi Hendrix Experience - Manic Depression [Are You Experienced?, 1967]
+Wednesday (6/11/08): The Jimi Hendrix Experience - Manic Depression [Are You Experienced?, 1967]

 Comments: My appreciation for this song increased ever since I heard Jimi Hendrix introduce it as a song about a guy who wants to make love to music.
 I think that's a beautiful image.
 For many of us, music punctuates certain experiences and periods in our lives, oftentimes consoling us when we feel down, and energizing us when we feel good.
 It's a kind of relationship, don't you think?
-"Music, sweet music, wish I could caress, and kiss."
+"Music, sweet music - wish I could caress, and kiss."

 Thursday (6/12/08): Ten Years After - Rock & Roll Music To The World [Rock & Roll Music To The World, 1972]

-Friday (6/13/08): AC/DC - Let There Be Rock (Live) [Live, 1992]
+Friday (6/13/08): AC/DC - Let There Be Rock [Let There Be Rock, 1977]

-Comments: This is a great hard rocker that also celebrates rock music, with a tip of the hat to the true king of rock & roll - Chuck Berry.
+Comments: This is a great, hard rocker that also celebrates rock music, with a tip of the hat to the true king of rock & roll - Chuck Berry.
 The first time I heard this song was when my favorite local rock station was allegedly debuting a new programming scheme.
 We were all nervous, but this song put us at ease, and it turned out to be more of the same good old rock programming - until we later realized that it was all a ploy to distract us while they sold the station out to a no-good variety bot.
 But that's another story.
-"Let there be light, sound, drums, guitar, let there be rock!"
+"Let there be light, sound, drums, guitar.
+Let there be rock!"

-Saturday (6/14/08): The Who - Pure And Easy [Who's Next, 1971 (Outtake)]
+Saturday (6/14/08): The Who - Pure And Easy [Who's Next, 1971 (outtake)]

 Comments: Pete Townshend's Lifehouse project was an overambitious musical exploration of the transformative power of music itself, pieces of which formed the backbone of The Who's classic album, Who's Next.
-This track, originally left off of Who's Next and revisited later, I believe, does a good job, in my opinion, of summing up what the Lifehouse project was all about - "the simple secret of the note in us all".
+This track - originally left off of Who's Next and revisited later, I believe - does a good job, in my opinion, of summing up what the Lifehouse project was all about: "the simple secret of the note in us all."

 Sunday (6/15/08): Tom Petty & The Heartbreakers - Money Becomes King [The Last DJ, 2002]

 Comments: We'll end the week on a bit of a depressing note, with Tom Petty's scathing and unfortunately accurate portrayal of how business has killed the passion of music, from his similarly themed and brilliant concept album, The Last DJ.
-"Johnny rocked that golden circle and all those VIP's, and that music that had freed us became a tired routine."
+"Johnny rocked that golden circle and all those VIPs, and that music that had freed us became a tired routine."